From BR Bullpen

 -- from the movie City Slickers, 1991.

 Don Hoak was a solid hitter and fielder who played 3rd base for the Pittsburgh Pirates during their world championship season in 1960.
 Hoak hit over .290 three times during his career and retired with a solid on-base percentage of .345.
 Although he died at age 41, he had a very busy life, playing major league baseball, managing minor league baseball, serving as a major league coach, and working as a sportscaster.
-He was in the Marines and was married to an actress.
+He was married to an actress.
 He even claimed to have batted against Fidel Castro.

 For 11 seasons from 1954 to 1964 he played third base in 1263 games for the Dodgers, Cubs, Reds, Pirates and Phillies.
 He played in 3 games in the 1955 World Series for the Brooklyn Dodgers beating the New York Yankees and in 7 games in the 1960 World Series for the Pirates again defeating the Yankees.
 He also played in the 1957 All-Star Game.